Peer reviewed articles

 Clément & Dukes (2017) was the paper in which Fabrice Clément and I introduced the concept of Affective Social Learning.

 Dukes & Clément (Eds., 2019) is where social, cultural & comparative psychologists give their cross-disciplinary takes on ASL.

-Samson, A., Van den Bedem, N.P., Dukes, D., Rieffe, C. (2020).
-Positive Aspects of Emotional Competeneces in Preventing Internalizing Symptoms in Children with and without Developmental Language Disorder: A Longitudinal Approach.
-Journal of Autism and Developmental Disorders.
+Samson, A., Van den Bedem, N.P., Dukes, D., & Rieffe, C. (2020).
+Positive Aspects of Emotional Competences in Preventing Internalizing Symptoms in Children with and without Developmental Language Disorder: A Longitudinal Approach.
+Journal of Autism and Developmental Disorders, 50(4), 1159-1171.

 Dukes, D. (2018).
 Apprentissage social affectif et appréciation de l’émotion : structuration des interactions socio-émotionnelles [Affective social learning and emotional appreciation: Structuring socio-emotional interactions].
 Travaux Neuchâtelois de Linguistique (TRaNeL), 68, 79-86. https://doc.rero.ch/record/322617

 Mortillaro, M., & Dukes, D. (2018).
 Jumping for joy: The importance of the body and of dynamics in the expression and recognition of positive emotions.
 Frontiers in Psychology, 9. https://doi.org/10.3389/fpsyg.2018.00763

 Clément, F., & Dukes, D. (2017).
 Social appraisal and social referencing: Two components of affective social learning.
 Emotion Review, 9(3), 253-261. https://doi.org/10.1177/1754073916661634